It is a hormone that is produced by the thyroid gland.

 Abnormally high levels of T3 are expected in pregnant women and people with liver disease.
 If your T3 test also measured the level of free T3, your doctor may rule out these conditions.

 What happens if there are high levels of triiodothyronine?

 If you are not pregnant or have liver disease, high levels of T3 may indicate thyroid problems, such as:

 High levels of T3 may also indicate high levels of protein in the blood.
 In rare cases, these elevated levels could indicate thyroid cancer or thyrotoxicosis.

 What happens if there are low levels of triiodothyronine?

 Abnormally low levels of T3 may indicate hypothyroidism or starvation.
-It could also indicate that you have a long-term illness, since T3 levels decrease when you are sick.
+It could also suggest that you have a long-term illness since T3 levels decrease when you are sick.

-If you are sick enough to be hospitalized, your T3 levels are likely to be low.
+If you are sick enough to be hospitalized, your T3 levels are likely below.
 This is one of the reasons why doctors do not routinely use the T3 test as a thyroid test.
-Instead, they often use it together with the T4 and TSH test to get a more complete idea of how the thyroid works.
+Instead, they often use it together with the T4 and TSH test to understand how the thyroid works.